 LISA sets foot in the country to revolutionize the insurance world

-In an interview with iProUP, the company’s founder and CEO recalls that he encountered very little technology in the sector, a factor that inspired him to create the firm that leads the ecosystem in the region.
+In an interview with iProUP, the company’s founder and CEO recalled he encountered very little technology in the sector.
+This factor inspired him to create the firm that leads the ecosystem in the region.

-“This lack of empathy, along with rudimentary processes, became the opportunity we saw to build LISA.
+“This lack of empathy and rudimentary processes became the opportunity we saw to build LISA.
 And it became our vision to transform the industry with cutting-edge technology, such as AI and blockchain,” he details.

-Therefore, its value proposition is focused on the convenience of interacting digitally, remotely and in less time, with a better user experience, unlike traditional companies, which concentrate their operations in physical channels.
+Therefore, its value proposition focuses on the convenience of interacting digitally, remotely, and in less time, with a better user experience, unlike traditional companies concentrate their operations in physical channels.

 LISA lands in Argentina: how its business model works

-Bustamante explains that insurance is a financial product, but that it has little human quality, “and we aim to give it humanity, but from a technological point of view, which may sound dichotomous”.
+Volpi explains that insurance is a financial product with little human quality, “and we aim to give it humanity, but from a technological point of view, which may sound dichotomous.”

-“In 2020, companies were faced with an almost Darwinian transformation process, where the one that adopted the best was able to survive.
-We had to accommodate, we acquired speed through technological evolution, such as AI, which helps us to speed up processes.
-We have a very high volume of information to analyze and that is where the match with AI takes place”, explains LISA’s CEO.
+“In 2020, companies faced an almost Darwinian transformation process, where the one that adopted the best could survive.
+We had to accommodate, we gained speed through technological evolution, such as AI, which helps us to speed up processes.
+We have a very high volume of information to analyze and that is where the match with AI takes place, “, continues LISA’s CEO, Gino Volpi.

-“In LISA we move like Vikings, we go in little boats and feel out the market,” jokes Bustamante when describing the company’s strategy, adding that “we don’t go to markets like crazy, we look for commercial partners.
+“In LISA, we move like Vikings; we go in tiny boats and feel out the market,” jokes Volpi when describing the company’s strategy, adding, “we don’t go to markets like crazy; we look for commercial partners.

 What’s coming in the insurtech ecosystem: data decentralization

-Bustamante sees Blockchain technology as a key anti-fraud security tool for the coming years that will allow users to be the owners of their data.
+Volpi sees Blockchain technology as a critical anti-fraud security tool for the coming years that will allow users to be the owners of their data.

 “Every asset in this digital ledger can provide evidence for companies in the face of a claim and can be shared with other firms.
 This will make processes much more efficient because the user can have that information in his wallet.
 Decentralization in insurance is something that is coming,” predicts the expert.

-In addition, hand in hand with technology, Lisa’s creator predicts that in the near future there will be a hyper-focusing of services, where companies “will make a personalized value offer to a block, without knowing who the user is.
+In addition, hand in hand with technology, LISA’s creator predicts that shortly there will be a hyper-focusing of services, where companies “will make a personalized value offer to a block, without knowing who the user is.
 And that is where we as a company want to be present, with technologies oriented to the insurance ecosystem”.